Attaulhaleem/Arduino-Maze/README.md

 # aMaze
 Mapping and solving of closed mazes using the Arduino platform.

-This project was made for the Junior Year Robotics Competition (JYRC) in GIKI '2022.
+This project was made for the Junior Year Robotics Competition (JYRC) 2022 held in GIKI.

-Project rules are explained in the JYRC statement.
+Competition rules are explained in the JYRC statement.

 Ragnar is the robot which maps the maze and transmits data to Flokki.